 - First add the vegetables that take longer time to get cooked.

-- When they are half cooked add remaining vegetables (to avoid them turn mushy).
+- When they are half cooked add remaining vegetables (to avoid them becoming mushy).

-- Cook all vegetables until soft, add salt and mix them evenly.
+- Cook all vegetables until soft, add salt and mix well.

 - Add coconut paste and cook for a minute.

-- Before adding coconut paste, a tablespoon of coconut oil can be added for extra richness & flavor.
+- You may pour a tablespoon of virgin coconut oil before adding coconut paste for extra richness & flavor.